KAR-NG/KAR-NG/README.md

 ---

-Thank you for visiting and I hope you have a best day.
+Thank you for visiting and I wish you have a best day.